spacetelescope/jwst/docs/jwst/background_subtraction/main.rst

-The following table shows the list of image-from-image and master background subtraction methods available for various spectroscopic observation modes, and indicates the pipeline and step in which the subtraction operation occurrs.
+The following table shows the list of image-from-image and master background subtraction methods available for various spectroscopic observation modes, and indicates the pipeline and step in which the subtraction operation occurs.
 The table also shows which method is applied by default in the operational pipeline when the available data support multiple methods.